 Thought of as being more beneficial than regular massage, Thai Yoga Massage utilizes traditional healing techniques.
 Examples here are acupressure, compression, and joint mobilization.
 The treatment is practiced in a similar manner worldwide, usually at spas and other wellbeing facilities.

-The practice focuses on the essence of energy and its ability to heal – the words ‘rei’ and ‘ki’ essentially translate to ‘spiritual life force energy.’
-Despite developing since its creation by Mikao Usui in 1922, the original form of Usui Reiki remains the most widely practiced.
+The words ‘rei’ and ‘ki’ translate to ‘spiritual life force energy.’
+The practice has evolved since its creation by Mikao Usui in 1922.
+Still, the original form of Usui Reiki remains the most widely spread.

 Rooted in Chinese medicine, it involves the use of breathing, meditation, and gentle movements in its effort to prevent disease and promote a longer life.